ciprian1234/team/README.md

 See our [transparency document](./Transparency.md).

-Follow our progress with [GitHub Project](https://github.com/orgs/aragon/projects/3#card-19271602).
+Follow our progress on this [GitHub Project](https://github.com/orgs/aragon/projects/3).